 Example of Holdings:

-Cal State LHiA Library Special Collections documents the history and culture of communities in Los Angeles.
+Cal State LA Library Special Collections documents the history and culture of communities in Los Angeles.
 Areas of focus include publications in Los Angeles history, literature, the arts, and public official papers, and ethnic communities.

 Examples of Holdings: